OlleLindgren/data-cache/README.md

 Not guaranteed to be stable between versions, and hence not intended for long-term storage.

-Cache files are stored in the CACHE_ROOT directory (.data-cache by default).
+There is an internal cache root, where cached files are stored (.data-cache by default).
+View the code example below for how to change that.

 ## Dependencies